-My husband is home from sailing training in Antigua and he’s already thinking about where he would like to go next for training: Gibraltar.
+My husband, Rick, is home from Sailing training in Antigua and he’s already thinking about where he would like to go next: Gibraltar.
 Why?
 Because Gibraltar has tides.
-The Caribbean, which is where he has just been, does not.
+The Caribbean, which is where he has just been, usually has such a small tidal difference that it’s barely noticeable.

-The technical term for an area in the ocean that has zero or near-zero tides is stillwater lake.
-Kidding.
-It’s amphidromic.
+The technical term for an area in the ocean that has zero or near-zero tides is amphidromic.
 Using repetition to reinforce the term:

 amphidromic